 Notwithstanding the financial nature of these issues, both parties spent much of their energy at trial testifying about the children and the way the other treated them during the marriage and separation.
-Mr. Vhora concentrated on how he was unjustly charged with assault and about his loss of his relationship with the children; Ms. Vhora spoke about the abuse she suffered at the hands of the [husband’s] mother during marriage, and how the [husband] had failed to honour her wishes for a separate residence for the parties and the children.
+Mr. Vhora concentrated on how he was unjustly charged with assault and about the loss of his relationship with the children; Ms. Vhora spoke about the abuse she suffered at the hands of the [husband’s] mother during the marriage, and how the [husband] had failed to honour her wishes for a separate residence for the parties and the children.
 Both parties testified at length about the assault.

 None of this was particularly relevant to the financial issues, but it used up valuable trial time.
 This left little opportunity for testimony about the details that were crucial in determining the financial issues.